run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/desktop-of-service-desk.md

 !!!
 Abstract "ATTENTION"

-    The auto update button “Auto will default to not selected.
+    The "Automatic update" button  will default to not selected.
 In order for the automatic update to be uninterrupted, it is necessary to change parameter 418 to the "YES" option.
 This will activate the button automatically and the system will update the listing every 25 seconds.